OpenVoiceOS/skill-ovos-fallback-chatgpt/README.md

 EOF
 ```

-If you are already running the [skill-ovos-fallback-unknown](https://github.com/OpenVoiceOS/skill-ovos-fallback-unknown) skill, you might have to either uninstall it or blacklist it or change the fallback priority in `mycroft.conf`.
+If you are already running the [skill-ovos-fallback-unknown](https://github.com/OpenVoiceOS/skill-ovos-fallback-unknown) skill, you might have to either uninstall it or change the fallback priority in `mycroft.conf`.

 ## Examples